yathishram/yathishram/README.md

 ### Hi there 👋
-### My Name is Yathish R 🦸🏼, I am a CSE gradutate working on Blockchain technology and also as Full Stack Developer.
+### My Name is Yathish R 🦸🏼, I am a CSE gradutate working as Blockchain Developer and also as Full Stack Developer.
 ---
 Well Github released this new feature to alternate as a description to the profile.
 So what shall you find here?
 1. Some simple Dapps